wiktorek140/harbour-mangasailor/README.md

+# MangaSailor
-# MangaSailor is a native app for reading your favourites mangas on your Sailfish device!
+MangaSailor is a native app for reading your favourites mangas on your Sailfish device!